saturnflyer/chemistrykit/README.md

 Creates a new boilerplate beaker object.

 Usage:

     ckit generate beaker [NAME]

+###tags
+Lists all the tags you have used in your beakers.

+Usage:

+    ckit tags

 ##Contribution Guidelines
 This project conforms to the [neverstopbuilding/craftsmanship](https://github.com/neverstopbuilding/craftsmanship) guidelines.
 Please see them for details on: